 This car has had an unfortunate run in with a solid object, which looks to have been some time ago.

 What’s a bit odd is that I found this Buick sitting in the same exact bank parking spot as where I found one of my other more unusual finds, a 1976 Dodge Royal Monaco, almost five years ago.
 And it was in somewhat similar original condition, with plenty of patina.
 Same owner?

 This one is working up some nice patterns and colors, especially on its long, flat sweeping rear deck.

-The oft-touched and stressed area area around the gas filler door shows the affects of over a half century of fill-ups.
+The oft-touched and stressed area around the gas filler door shows the effects of over a half century of fill-ups.

 The lichen seems to be feeding on the decaying rubber.